huntersgordon/vroom/README.md

 # vrööm
-### Pulls several recent craigslist listings of cheap AMG Mercedes-Benzes in the Los Angeles San Fernando Valley and pops them up as OSX Notifications
+### Pulls recent craigslist listings of cheap AMG Mercedes-Benzes in the Los Angeles San Fernando Valley Area and outputs them to an html file

 # Step 1
 ```